GT-Quantum-Computing-Association/LogicalQ/docs/source/index.rst

 .. _main branch: https://github.com/GT-Quantum-Computing-Association/LogicalQ.git

-LogicalQ is geared towards any Unix/POSIX-like system, but it can also be installed on Windows and any other operating system which supports Python 3 and the necessary dependencies.
+LogicalQ is written to function best on any Unix/POSIX-like system, but it can also be installed on Windows and any other operating system which supports Python 3 and the necessary dependencies.
 We do our best to ensure compatibility with all major Linux, macOS, and Windows distributions.
 However, we recommend installing it in a Unix/POSIX-like environment for the highest-quality experience and guaranteed support of all features.
 If you use Windows, we recommend using WSL, which is documented at `https://learn.microsoft.com/en-us/windows/wsl/ <https://learn.microsoft.com/en-us/windows/wsl/>`__.

 LogicalQ can be installed as follows: